PennyHS/Smart-Home-Gesture-Controlled-Automation/README.md

-# 🏠 Intelligent Home: Gesture-Controlled Automation
+# Intelligent Home: Gesture-Controlled Automation

-This is a legacy project built around **2016**, focusing on automating smart home appliances using **gesture recognition**.
-It was part of an early exploration into **IoT** and **Human-Computer Interaction**.
+A [university project] from 2016 that controls home appliances using hand gestures, built with [hardware] and [language].

-> ⏳ Note: This project is archived and no longer actively maintained.
-It remains here for reference and inspiration.
+> This project is archived and kept for reference.
+It is no longer maintained.

----
+## About

+An early project exploring IoT and human-computer interaction.
+[Sensor] detects hand gestures, and [board] switches appliances such as lights and fans on and off through relay modules.

-## ✨ Features
+## Features

-- Control home appliances with hand gestures
+- Appliance control with hand gestures
-- Gesture recognition via sensors (e.g., accelerometers or cameras)
+- Gesture recognition using [sensor]
-- Real-time appliance switching (lights, fans, etc.)
+- Real-time switching of lights and fans
-- Low-cost prototype for smart home automation
+- Low-cost hardware prototype

----

-## 🛠️ Technologies & Tools Used
+## Built With

-- Arduino / Raspberry Pi (depending on your hardware)
+- **[Arduino / Raspberry Pi]** – [microcontroller / main controller]
-- C# for microcontroller programming
-- Sensors: Accelerometer, IR, or camera module
+- **[C / C++ / C# / Python]** – [what it was used for]
+- **[Sensor]** – gesture detection
-- Relay modules for controlling appliances
+- **Relay modules** – switching AC appliances

----

-## 📚 Background

-This project was developed in 2016 as part of a research or academic exploration into IoT-based home automation.
-It showcases an early understanding of hardware-software integration and creative approaches to user interaction.

----

-## 🔍 Lessons Learned
+## What I Learned

-- Embedded systems integration
+- Integrating hardware and software
-- Sensor data processing
+- Processing sensor data in real time
-- Real-world application of IoT concepts
+- Applying IoT concepts to a working prototype
-- Basic safety with AC appliance control
+- Working safely with AC-powered appliances

----

-## 🚫 Disclaimer
+## Disclaimer

-This project is **not intended for commercial or production use**.
-It is an educational prototype only.
-Always follow safety guidelines when working with electrical components.
+This is an educational prototype and isn't intended for production use.
+Follow proper electrical safety guidelines when working with mains-powered components.

----

-## 📦 Status

-> 📌 Archived — No further development planned.

----

-## 🙋 About Me

-I'm passionate about tech innovation and building smart solutions.
-Today, I work on software engineering, data science, and automation — but this project represents where the journey began.